Old World warbler: Moved to family Locustellidae

+Moved to family Donacobiidae

-The black-capped donacobius, Donacobius atricapillus, which was long considered an aberrant wren or mockingbird is apparently quite closely related, and might possibly be considered the only American species of this family.
+The black-capped donacobius Donacobius atricapillus, which was long considered an aberrant wren or mockingbird is apparently quite closely related, and is the only South American species in the superfamily Sylvioidea.

 Moved to family Cettiidae

 Typical bush warblers and relatives or cettiid warblers.
 Another group of generally very drab species, tend to be smaller and shorter-tailed than Megaluridae.
 Usually frequent shrubland and undergrowth.
 Continental Asia, and surrounding regions, ranging into Africa and southern Europe.